Last of the Time Lords: Plot

 Martha, together with Docherty and medic Thomas Milligan, capture a Toclafane.
 Upon examination they discover the Toclafane are humans who took the rocket to Utopia in the future.
 They cannibalised their bodies into metal spheres and their minds regressed into children.
 The Master created the Paradox Machine to allow them to return to the past and kill their ancestors while avoiding the grandfather paradox.
-Martha and Thomas leave to find the last component of the gun, and Docherty provides the Master with Martha's location in exchange for information on her own son.
+Martha and Thomas leave to find the last component of the gun in London, and Docherty provides the Master with Martha's location in exchange for information on her son.

 After cornering Martha, the Master destroys the gun and takes her back to the Valiant so he can kill her in front of the artificially aged Doctor.
 The collective psychic energy of the people thinking of the Doctor rejuvenates him, allowing him to overcome his captivity and force the Master to cower in defeat.
 Jack sets off to destroy the Paradox Machine.
 The destruction of the machine causes time to snap back right before the Toclafane appeared.
 The Doctor and his allies consider the Master's fate before the Master is shot by his wife Lucy.
 The Master dies in the Doctor's arms, and the Doctor cremates his body on a funeral pyre.

 The Doctor returns Jack to Torchwood.
 Martha decides to leave the Doctor to care for her family, who can still remember their captivity on the Valiant.
 She gives him her mobile phone in case she needs to contact him.
 Afterwards, the bow of a ship called the Titanic bursts through a wall of the TARDIS control room.